-Ultrasounds are high-pitched sound waves with frequencies exceeding the audible range of normal human hearing (greater than 20kHz).
+Ultrasounds are high-pitched sound waves with frequencies exceeding the audible range of normal human hearing (more significant than 20kHz).
 One type of ultrasound sensor is HC-SR04 which senses objects 13ft away from it.
 In this article, we’ll show you how the sensor works and conduct an interfacing project with Arduino.

 Overview of HC SR04 ultrasonic distance sensor

 - An overview of the hardware

 An hc-sr04 ultrasonic (US) sensor comprises two ultrasonic transducers; transmitter and receiver.